linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 02.05.2023 (announcement Slurch)
+- 🚀 We're currently working on a Bitly and Social Login integration for our amazing Social Media Marketing tool, Slurch!
+Stay tuned for more updates! 💻 #socialmedia #marketing #Slurch

+### 02.05.2023 (announcement Slurch)
 - 🚀🎨🤖 The team has been working hard on integrating Adobe Express with Slurch!
 Get ready for even more creative possibilities. #design #productivity #teamwork

 ### 01.05.2023 (announcement Slurch)